neonio/jobs/instructions/ios/ios-engineer.md

 ![](ios_02.png)

-The Calendar view is a continuously scrolling view that allows the user to browse between days of the year.
+The Calendar view is a scrolling view that allows the user to browse between days of the year.
 Tapping on a date should update the information displayed in the Agenda view.

 ### Agenda View

 ![](ios_03.png)

-The Agenda view is a continuously scrolling view that allows the user to browse events in chronological order.
+The Agenda view is a scrolling view that allows the user to browse events in chronological order.
 Moving between dates should update the information displayed in the Calendar view.

 ### Other Tips

 - Make sure the expansion and contraction interaction between the Calendar view and Agenda view is fast and fluid
 - Feel free to cut out non-essential features if you are short on time
 - Use a static data set for your calendar events

 ## Bonus: Networking Challenge